shantigilbert/JellyLogic/README.md

 # Embylogic
-Just small OS to run a headless emby server (or plex through docker)
+Just small OS to run a headless emby server (or plex through docker) on Amlogic devices